Daylight Energy Fatigue. 🌤️

-For a moment I thought that if the paper was so much better than a digital screen and if it had all these magical qualities for the eyes then why aren’t people moving back from their smartphones and tablets to the way things to be with the dead-tree?
+For a moment, I thought that if the paper was so much better than a digital screen and if it had all these magical qualities for our eyes, then why aren’t people moving back to the dead-tree?

 You know, line up textbooks on a shelf made of teakwood. 🤯

-Then why does using a smartphone or an iPad all day feel so tiring?
-Does it really not matter if the surface was backlit or reflecting light in the room?
+Why does using a smartphone or an iPad all day feel so tiring then?

 Enter the human eye!

 To answer the questions above, let us take a close look at the human eye:

 A human eye is a simple optical receptor.